Common causes of osteophytes and available treatment options

 Treating spinal osteophytes

-If an MRI or CT scan confirms a diagnosis of neural compression due to osteophytes in the spine, you should work with your physician to create a conservative treatment plan that includes prescription or over-the-counter pain medication, physical therapy, hot and cold compresses and mild stretching.
+If an MRI confirms a diagnosis of neural compression due to osteophytes in the spine, you should work with your physician to create a conservative treatment plan that may include prescription or over-the-counter pain medication, physical therapy, hot and cold compresses and mild stretching.
 For many patients, pain can be effectively managed and surgery will not be necessary.
 However, if your bone spurs produce chronic, unmanageable symptoms, you can seek more permanent, targeted forms of pain relief, such as surgery for osteophytes.

 How Can Laser Spine Institute help?

 Laser Spine Institute offers minimally invasive alternatives to traditional spine surgery.
 Our procedures have helped tens of thousands of people find relief from neck and back pain.
-Contact Laser Spine Institute today for your MRI review to determine candidacy for one of our minimally invasive procedures.
+Contact Contact Laser Spine Institute today for your free MRI review*.
+Our team can help determine if you are a candidate for our minimally invasive procedures.